 This post was originally published on February 6, 2009.
 It has been updated once since then for submission to Mango Moods

 Green mango chow is a wonderful accompaniment to most meals.
 Light and yet spicy, it adds a tart sweetness when used as a condiment.
 Chows like these are best used by slightly under-ripe fruits.
-In this case I have used a green mango, however pineapples are sometimes used, and even though I’ve never seen it done locally, my recent readings on Vietnamese cuisine cos me to believe it should also work brilliantly with green papaya.
+In this case I have used a green mango, however pineapples, pommecythere and plums are also often used.
+Even though I’ve never seen it done locally, my recent readings on Vietnamese cuisine case me to believe it should also work brilliantly with green papaya and many readers in temperate climates have said that firm green apples are also a good substitute.

 Green Mango Chow